tmtsoftware/esw/docs/src/main/scripts/script-styles.md

 ### Mixing the Two Styles

 A handler-oriented script can include finite state machines.
-The top level script is not modeled as a state machine, but the command handlers and script can include one or more state machines and can launch them when a command is received.
+The top-level script is not modeled as a state machine, but the command handlers and script can include one or more state machines and can launch them when a command is received.

 A state machine-oriented script can receive commands with handlers as shown in the example above.
-A state machine-oriented script can start/stop/control other finite state machines as it processes the top level state machine.
+A state machine-oriented script can start/stop/control other finite state machines as it processes the top-level state machine.

 <!-- we should include an example of this.  how are the script and FsmScript tags used? -->